 The Kiosk Customer Experience

 Executives sometimes have concerns about the customer experience when swapping out staff members for kiosks, but in a well-designed application, most customers do not mind and may even appreciate the efficiency of working with the kiosk.
-During the COVID-19 pandemic, there is of course a widespread understanding of the need to minimize face-to-face contact.
+Given recent public health concerns, there is a widespread understanding of the need to minimize face-to-face contact.
 Kiosk software coaches the user through their required steps with very minimal friction, and in many applications a staff member is still available nearby to assist if required.

 Speed to Market for Kiosk Software with ID Authentication